a-rashid-saaka/Projects/README.md

 **Data Source**

 - The datasets used for this exploration analysis was obtained from  [Here](https://github.com/AlexTheAnalyst/PortfolioProjects)
-- Two tables were used for this analysis, namely CovidDeaths,CovidVaccinations
+- Two tables are used for this analysis, namely CovidDeaths,CovidVaccinations
-- The tables were imported as excel files into Microsoft SQL Server Management Studio for analysis
+- The tables are imported as excel files into Microsoft SQL Server Management Studio for analysis

   **Analysis**